 To protect a client’s personal information from unauthorized access and use, CMG uses security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 These measures apply equally to current and former clients.

 All financial companies need to share customers’ personal information to run their everyday business.
 Below, we list the reasons why financial companies can share their customers’ personal information, the reasons CMG chooses to share personal information and whether you can limit this sharing.

 From time to time, CMG will share information for our everyday business purposes, such as to process transactions in your account or service your relationship.
 For example, we may need to discuss a client’s account with their custodian or with a service provider, such as an insurance company.
 We also share information with other co-clients that have entered a joint account agreement with you and CMG.
 You cannot limit this type of sharing because it is necessary for us to operate.

-We may share your personal information with non-affiliates (e.g., members of the CMG Mauldin Adviser Alliance) so that they can market to you.
+We may share your personal information with non-affiliates (such as an independent adviser) so that they can market to you.
 You can limit this type of sharing by calling us at (610) 989-9090 or by emailing us at firstname.lastname@example.org and we will honor your request as soon as is reasonably possible.
 If you are a new client, we can begin sharing your information thirty (30) days from the date we sent this notice.
 When you are no longer our client, we continue to share your information as described in this notice.
 However, you can contact us at any time to limit our sharing.

 Federal law also allows CMG to disclose clients’ information if CMG is: (1) previously authorized by the client to disclose information to third parties, including, but not limited to, clients’ other agents (e.g., attorney, accountant, insurance agent, broker-dealer, investment adviser, account custodian.); (2) required to do so by judicial or regulatory process; or (3) permitted to do so in accordance with the federal law.